speakeasy-api/openapi-directory/SDKs/amazonaws.com/ds/2015-04-16/go/README.md

 * `StartSchemaExtension` - Applies a schema extension to a Microsoft AD directory.
 * `UnshareDirectory` - Stops the directory sharing between the directory owner and consumer accounts.
 * `UpdateConditionalForwarder` - Updates a conditional forwarder that has been set up for your Amazon Web Services directory.
+* `UpdateDirectorySetup` -  Updates the directory for a particular update type.
 * `UpdateNumberOfDomainControllers` - Adds or removes domain controllers to or from the directory.
 Based on the difference between current value and new value (provided through this API call), domain controllers will be added or removed.
 It may take up to 45 minutes for any new domain controllers to become fully active once the requested number of domain controllers is updated.
 During this time, you cannot make another update request.
 * `UpdateRadius` - Updates the Remote Authentication Dial In User Service (RADIUS) server information for an AD Connector or Microsoft AD directory.
+* `UpdateSettings` - Updates the configurable settings for the specified directory.
 * `UpdateTrust` - Updates the trust that has been set up between your Managed Microsoft AD directory and an self-managed Active Directory.
 * `VerifyTrust` - <p>Directory Service for Microsoft Active Directory allows you to configure and verify trust relationships.</p> <p>This action verifies a trust relationship between your Managed Microsoft AD directory and an external domain.</p>
 <!-- End SDK Available Operations -->

 ### SDK Generated by [Speakeasy](https://docs.speakeasyapi.dev/docs/using-speakeasy/client-sdks)